GULibrarySandbox/intro-text-mining-analysis-2022/content/3-rights.md

 {% capture publicdomain %}
 Some data is in the public domain (meaning nobody owns the copyright), or is licensed under free or public licenses like [Creative Commons](https://creativecommons.org.au) or [Copyleft](https://opensource.com/resources/what-is-copyleft).
 Creative Commons is not the same as being copyright-free.
 It is still a kind of license that you need to comply with.
 The main difference is that you don’t have to ask permission to use the material.
 Permission is granted by the owner in advance, provided that you conform to the licence terms.
 It’s possible for some Creative Commons licenses include a ‘No Derivatives’ term, which would prevent you from publishing a new dataset based on the original.

+See Griffith's [Library Guide on Text mining and analysis](https://libraryguides.griffith.edu.au/text-mining/open) for a list of open access sources.

 {% capture stillethics %}
 **Copyright-free does not mean ethics-free**